 \begin{thm} Let $X = \Spa(R, R^+)$ be a noetherian affinoid adic space.
 The categories of coherent sheaves on $X$ and finitely generated $R$-modules are equivalent via the global sections functor. \end{thm} \begin{proof} By \cite[\aLem 2.4.20]{Kedlaya/Liu:2015-RPH}, it suffices to verify Kiehl's gluing property for any simple Laurent covering $\{ \Spa(R_i, R_i^+) \to X \}_{i = 1, 2}$.
-Write $\Spa(R_{12}, R_{12}^+) = \Spa(R_1, R_1^+) \times_X \Spa(R_2, R_2^+)$, with all Huber pairs completed by our convention.
+In this case, let us write $\Spa(R_{12}, R_{12}^+) = \Spa(R_1, R_1^+) \times_X \Spa(R_2, R_2^+)$, with all Huber pairs completed by our convention.
 By the noetherian hypothesis, and by \cite[\aThm 2.5]{Huber:1994-gfsra}, $R$, $R_i$, and $R_{12}$ form a gluing diagram.
-Moreover, $R_i \to R_{12}$ is flat with a dense image, for $i = 1, 2$.
-Thus, we can conclude the proof by applying Lemmas \ref{lem-Kiehl-descent} and \ref{lem-Kiehl-surj-str-adic}, as desired. \end{proof}
+Also, $R_i \to R_{12}$ is flat with dense image, for $i = 1, 2$.
+Hence, we can finish the proof by applying Lemmas \ref{lem-Kiehl-descent} and \ref{lem-Kiehl-surj-str-adic}. \end{proof}

-Thus, we have the following version of Tate's sheaf property and Kiehl's gluing property \Ref{see \cite[\aDef 2.7.6]{Kedlaya/Liu:2015-RPH}} over certain affinoid adic spaces: \begin{prop} Let $X = \Spa(R, R^+)$ be a noetherian \Pth{\resp analytic} affinoid adic space, and let $M$ be a finite \Pth{\resp finite projective} $R$-module.
-Let $\widetilde{M}$ denote the presheaf on $X$ defined by setting $\widetilde{M}(U) = M \widehat{\otimes}_R \cO_X(U)$, for each open subset $U \subset X$.
+Thus, we have the following version of Tate's sheaf property and Kiehl's gluing property \Pth{see \cite[\aDef 2.7.6]{Kedlaya/Liu:2015-RPH}} over certain affinoid adic spaces: \begin{prop} Let $X = \Spa(R, R^+)$ be a noetherian \Pth{\resp analytic} affinoid adic space, and let $M$ be a finite \Pth{\resp finite projective} $R$-module.
+Let $\widetilde{M}$ denote the presheaf on $X$ defined by setting $\widetilde{M}(U) = M \otimes_R \cO_X(U)$, for each open subset $U \subset X$.
 Then the following are true: \begin{enumerate} \item The presheaf $\widetilde{M}$ is a sheaf.
 Moreover, the sheaf $\widetilde{M}$ is \emph{acyclic} in the sense that $H^i(U, \widetilde{M}) = 0$ for every rational subset $U\subset X$ and every $i > 0$.

 \item The functor $M \mapsto \widetilde{M}$ defines an equivalence of categories from the category of finite \Pth{\resp finite projective} $R$-modules to the category of coherent sheaves \Pth{\resp vector bundles} on $X$, with a quasi-inverse given by $\cF \mapsto \cF(X)$. \end{enumerate} \end{prop} \begin{proof} When $X$ is noetherian, \Refenum{\ref{prop-coh-descent-1}} is \cite[\aThm 2.5]{Huber:1994-gfsra}, while \Refenum{\ref{prop-coh-descent-2}} is Theorem \ref{thm-Kiehl}.
 When $X$ is analytic, these follow from \cite[\aThms 1.4.2 and 1.3.4]{Kedlaya:2019-AWS}. \end{proof}